 The digital market of food and beverage is a fast-growing sector.
 Its revenue is expected to reach $26 billion by 2022.

-Some famous brands like Blue Apron and Hello Fresh refined their techniques to deliver refrigerated food.
+Some famous brands like Blue Apron and Hello Fresh have refined their techniques to deliver refrigerated food, including perishable items.
 Moreover, there are now lots of fulfillment centers and shipping options allowing a local delivery under conditions you specify.

 The question is not whether you can sell perishables online or not.
 Instead, it sounds like “Should you sell it online?”
 Being a local cafe round the corner, with no eCommerce site before, you need to know all the pitfalls and nuances to transit your business safely.
 You’ll have to determine how to build a shipping-friendly product line, keep up with the shipping and customs regulations, handle all logistical issues by yourself or with a standalone department engaged in order fulfilment and shipping.
 You will need to hire a marketing team, explore your customer base, seize every opportunity with local pickup and delivery.